praneethchinna/syoft/README.md

 I have used http request like get and post I have tested that in my local machine with node server

-i had one more thougt of using shared preference which would be much better for login but as per you requirement i think it not needed.
+i had one more thougth of using shared preference which would be much better for login but as per you requirement i think it not needed.

 you can look into the code it is public accessed.

+If you have any suggestions or feedback please reply to me

+😊